 - Method of extraction/production (Is it an essential oil, absolute, CO2, etc?
 If an essential oil, is it steam distilled, hydrodistilled, or cold pressed?
 For example, if the company claims it is a pure essential oil and calls it a CO2, that is a major red flag.
 EOs, absolutes, and CO2s are not the same thing and a reputable company will not make that mistake.)

 - Contents of bottle (Should indicate if it is a pure single oil, diluted in a carrier, etc. If a blend, it should list all oils in the blend.)

-All of these things are very important as the chemical composition is different for each of these aromatic materials, which also may affect its usage safety guidelines as well as aroma.
+All of these things are very important as the chemical composition is different for each of these aromatic materials, which also may affect its usage safety guidelines as well as therapeutic properties and aroma.
 For example, cold pressed/expressed Lime is phototoxic and can cause burns when it is applied topically and exposed to UV light, but steam distilled Lime is not.

 Then there are the suppliers that do not even know the difference between an essential oil and a lipid (carrier) oil.
 The last thing you want is someone who is not educated enough about what they are supplying, to get it wrong when they are selling these types of products.